flexmonster/pivot-django/README.md

 To see the result, open `http://localhost:8000/` in your browser.

-## Usage
+## Related Flexmonster docs

-For details on usage, refer to the [Integration with Django](https://www.flexmonster.com/doc/integration-with-django/) guide.
+- [Integration with Django](https://www.flexmonster.com/doc/integration-with-django/) — learn how to integrate Flexmonster into a Django project.